oscarhermawan17/be_task_management/README.md

 Front End Task Management

 ### 1. Overview of this application
-This is a RESTful API app that helps users view, create, edit, and delete their tasks.
-The frontend can be seen [here](https://github.com/oscarhermawan17/fe_task_management)
+This is a RESTful API app that helps users view, create, edit, and delete their tasks. <br/>
 Technologies Used:
 <ul>
   <li>Python</li>